 Support for our Family Strengthening Programme families post AMPHAN

 A massive disaster with a speed of 133 km/ hr went through Kolkata, North & South 24 Parganas, and East Medinipur on 20th May, 2020 between 6.30 p.m. to 10 p.m.
 The density and the strength of the Extremely Severe Cyclone Amphan in West Bengal gave a nightmare for the entire Eastern part of West Bengal and especially the coastal regions of the state.
 Our FSP communities situated in North 24 Parganas district, also got a major hit.
 All the big trees situated beside roads (major connecting), community areas and electric poles were damaged or uprooted due to which the roads were blocked.
-Entire city of Kolkata and nearby areas faced a major power cut and drainage system was chocked.
+The entire city of Kolkata and nearby areas faced a major power cut, and the drainage system was chocked.

 Damages and post Amphan situation at FSP Kolkata: animators of the FSP Kolkata team visited 30 families at the Narayanpur community.
 Due to water logging in the entire community the main road were blocked, but they tried their level best to have a snap of the family homes that were affected by the extremely severe cyclone Amphan.
 Majority of the households were hit severely.
-Our children and caregivers were frightened, as they did not have proper roof above their head.
-All the affected FSP families of our community were immediately provided with:
+Our children and caregivers were frightened, as they did not have a proper roof above their heads.
+All the affected FSP families in our community were immediately provided with:

 1. Polythene tarpaulin (big size)

 Risk reduction and emergency preparedness to face Cyclone Nisarga